Johnny Goldstein: Career

-After graduating from Thelma Yellin High School of Arts, Goldstein collaborated with Israeli pop star Ivri Lider to form the vocalist duo TYP, also known as The Young Professionals.
+After graduating from Thelma Yellin High School of Arts, Goldstein collaborated with Israeli pop star Ivri Lider to form the vocalist duo TYP.
 Their debut album, 09:00 to 17:00, 17:00 to Whenever, was released in Israel in 2011 and was greeted with critical and commercial success.
 TYP was named "Best Israeli Act" at the 2011 MTV Europe Music Awards.
 Soon after, the group signed with Universal Music Group/Polydor for international distribution, and also signed with events promoter Live Nation Entertainment.

 In 2015, Goldstein was selected to be the musical director and music producer for the reboot of the globally successful musical Hair.
 The production received rave reviews and went on to become the most viewed play of the year, with more than 250 showings.
 Goldstein then went on to serve as lead music producer and guest judge on The X Factor Israel for both the first and second seasons.
 He was also a judge on the successful teen oriented show, Band Project.

-In 2016, as part of TYP, Goldstein released their final collaboration album together, Remixes and Covers, which includes official remixes for Lana Del Rey, Tove Lo, Moby, Imagine Dragons and Zedd.
+In 2016, as part of TYP, Goldstein released their final collaboration album together, Remixes and Covers, which includes official remixes for Lana Del Rey, Tove Lo, Moby, Imagine Dragons, and Zedd.

-In 2019, Goldstein began working alongside rapper and record producer will.i.am on the Black Eyed Peas' eighth studio album TRANSLATION, with features including: Shakira, Tyga, Ozuna, Nicky Jam, Becky G, Maluma, French Montana, El Alfa, Piso 21 & J Rey Soul.producing a total of twelve of fifteen tracks which made its debut at #3 on top Billboard's Latin Albums Chart.
+In 2019, Goldstein began working alongside rapper and record producer will.i.am on the Black Eyed Peas' eighth studio album Translation, with features including Shakira, Tyga, Ozuna, Nicky Jam, Becky G, Maluma, French Montana, El Alfa, Piso 21, and J Rey Soul. producing a total of twelve of fifteen tracks which made its debut at #3 on top Billboard's Latin Albums Chart.
 Goldstein's first global hit record was his co-production on the Black Eyed Peas' lead single MAMACITA featuring Ozuna and J Rey Soul, which samples Madonna's Latin pop song "La Isla Bonita" (1986).

+In 2023 Goldstein executive produced Coi Leray’s album "COI", which includes the Billboard Hot 100 Top 10 hit song “Players” (#1 Billboard Hot Rap Song).

+in 2024, Goldstein wrote and produced "Tell Ur Girlfriend" by Lay Bankz, the song peaked at #26 on Spotify's global chart and was #1 on the TikTok Billboard chart for 3 weeks.